-Below, in table 1, is an update on the reviews that have taken place since the last Cabinet Member meeting on 15 April 2021.
+Below, in table 1, is an update on the reviews that have taken place since the last Cabinet Member meeting on 11 June 2021.
 All review decisions to date have been discussed with the Executive Director and Cabinet Member following review by Senior Management Team.
+Since the start of the Covid Pandemic, decisions within this report have been reviewed by Cabinet Member every 2 weeks.
+From 24 June 2021 onwards this will move to a monthly review, however the Senior Management Team will continue to review a summary of the position on a 2 weekly basis.